charlesrroberts/Free-Music-Archive-Analysis/index.md

 ## Who are the popular artists on the Free Music Archive?

-I want to know who is the most popular artist on FMA, but this can be a tricky question because there are a lot of ways to measure whether an artist is popular or successful.
+I want to know who are the popular artists on FMA, but this can be a tricky question because there are a lot of ways to measure whether an artist is popular or successful.
 For my analysis I measured popularity on the FMA by listens and interest counts of tracks and albums.

 ![Image](docs/assets/fma/Dashboard 1.png)